Abelian Duality for Generalised Maxwell Theories: Fourier Duality for Polynomial Observables

-However, this is generally not an isomorphism.
-Still, from a functional integral point-of-view we can define the expectation value of such an observable in the generalised Maxwell theory, even if $X$ has non-vanishing degree $p$ cohomology.
-Given $\OO \in \obssm_{\Omega^p_{cl},R}(U)_0$ we extend $\OO$ to a global degree zero obervable, and define its \emph{expectation value} to be
+However, this map is generally not an isomorphism.
+Nevertheless, from a functional integral point-of-view we can define the expectation value of such an observable in the generalized Maxwell theory, even if $X$ has non-vanishing degree $p$ cohomology.